DinuIonIrinel/ProgrammerList/README.md

 # Programmer's List
-Programmer's List- A simple to do list with more features https://dinuionirinel.github.io/ProgrammerList/
+Programmer's List- A simple to do list with more features. https://dinuionirinel.github.io/ProgrammerList/